Church and money.

 Talking about money in a church is so much more than talking about giving, it’s a lot about holistic life stewardship.

-In the coming years, we will continue to see shifts in generosity, in giving, and in the church fundraising.
+In the coming years, we will continue to see shifts in generosity, giving, and church fundraising.
 That’s why the best thing you can do for your church is to prepare for uncertainty and stay aware of the shifts and trends.

 Ultimately, healthy churches grow.
 If you stay committed to keeping your church healthy in your culture and operations over the long haul, you will reach more people.
 And by reaching more people, you will raise more.